LIFT

 Who are our partners in Nicaragua?

 PCF: Our main partner in Nicaragua for facilitating the LIFT program is an NGO named Planting Change Foundation (PCF).
-PCF has a history of working with Nicaragua communities, focusing on community development, environmental issues, and youth programs.
-PCF has been the overall project manager for our current water project in El Corozo.
+PCF has a history of working with communities in Nicaragua, with a focus on community development, environmental issues, and youth programs.
+PCF was the overall project manager for the water project in El Corozo.
 In this capacity, PCF was instrumental in organizing and training the community water governance committee, collaborating with local governments, exploring and quoting various contractors, and managing timelines and payments.
+PCF also has our LIFT Community Coordinator on staff, who determines the LIFT communities, creates community assessments, and works regularly with the community to build relationships, learn from the community leaders, and work together to find realistic options that can help the community create economic opportunities.
+Since many of the opportunities involve agriculture, the LIFT program has also recently added an agronomist to our Nicaraguan staff.

 Learn more about PCF here: https://www.plantingchangefoundation.org/

-EWB: We have worked very closely with Engineers Without Borders (EWB) (Nicaragua) on our water project in El Corozo.
-EWB has served as a technical consultant contributing to, reviewing, and approving all water system designs and specifications.
+EWB: We worked very closely with Engineers Without Borders (EWB) (Nicaragua) on our water project in El Corozo.
+EWB has served as a technical consultant to contribute to, review, and approve, all water system designs and specifications.

 OI: Opportunity International is an organization with a broad footprint in Nicaragua.
-They are a large international organization that works in many countries but has a unique “pilot” program for community economic development in Nicaragua.
-They are working with about 30 communities of their own and have a well-established process for assisting poor communities in developing economies.
-Rotary LIFT is collaborating with OI to assist them with their community work and learn from each other and share best practices.
+They are a large international organization, that works in many countries, but has a unique “pilot” program for community economic development in Nicaragua.
+They are working with about 30 communities of their own and have a well-established process for assisting poor communities develop economically.
+Rotary LIFT has collaborated with OI in the past better understand the best practices of their community development work that could be applied to the LIFT program.

 What are we working on now?